-The activity should be designed to impart, instil, improve or reinforce any knowledge or skills which will improve the service you provide when performing your duties.
-Typical courses are predominately health & safety, renewals and those allowing you on site (usually within the construction industry).
+The activity should be designed to impart, instill, improve, or reinforce any knowledge or skills which will improve the service you provide when performing your duties.
+Typical courses are predominately health & safety, renewals, and those allowing you on-site (usually within the construction industry).

-Courses such as MBAs or degrees would not typically be allowable as the offer new skills and knowledge rather than building on existing skills.
+Courses such as MBAs or degrees would not typically be allowable as they offer new skills and knowledge rather than building on existing skills.

-As evidence you should provide; the name of the training provider, description of course and dates along with your current job description.
+As evidence you should provide; the name of the training provider, description of the course, and dates along with your current job description.

 Travel and Subsistence

-Reasonable meal costs are tax deductible if incurred soley for business and provided they are not excessive.
-Generally, this will be lunch or dinner, however breakfast may also be claimed for any extended duration of hours worked.
+Reasonable meal costs are tax deductible if incurred solely for business and provided they are not excessive.
+Generally, this will be lunch or dinner, however, breakfast may also be claimed for any extended duration of hours worked.

 The provision of protective clothing is tax deductible where it is required to be worn as a matter of physical necessity because of the nature and/or location of the job.

-The costs incurred for the upkeep or repair of the specialist clothing is also tax deductible.
-Clothing such as shirts, skirts and suits that can be used for dual purpose, HMRC do not consider as allowable for tax relief, nor the upkeep such as dry-cleaning costs.
+The costs incurred for the upkeep or repair of the specialist clothing are also tax deductible.
+Clothing such as shirts, skirts, and suits that can be used for dual purposes, HMRC do not consider as allowable for tax relief, nor the upkeep such as dry-cleaning costs.

 You‘ve reached the end!
 We hope you found this guide useful.
 Remember, your accountant is always available to answer expense questions.
 You can call us on 01625 300 300 or email firstname.lastname@example.org